devchallenges-io/curriculum/2-responsive-web/1-html-css/12-form-form-validation.md

 Form validation is just as important.
 It acts as a gatekeeper to ensure that the data submitted by users meets specific criteria before it's processed.
 This step is vital for maintaining data integrity and creating a secure environment for both the user and the system.

-By the end of this lesson, you'll have the skills to improve user interfaces and strengthen data security in your projects.

 ## 1. Understanding HTML Forms

 HTML forms are essential for collecting data on the web.
 They allow users to enter information that can be sent to a server for processing.
 The `<form>` element is used as a container for different types of input elements, each serving a specific purpose in capturing user input.